Representation Theory of Finite Groups: Representation of a Group

-\begin{exercise} Let $G$ be a finite group.
-In the definition of a representation, let us not assume that the vector space $V$ is finite dimensional.
-Prove that there exists a finite dimensional $G$-invariant subspace of $V$. \end{exercise} Hint : Fix $v\in V$ and take $W$ the subspace generated by $\rho(g)(v)~\forall g\in G$. \begin{exercise} A representation of dimension $1$ is a map $\rho\colon G\rightarrow k^*$.
-There are exactly two one dimensional representations of $S_n$ over $\mathbb C$.
-There are exactly $n$ one dimensional representations of cyclic group $\mathbb Z/n\mathbb Z$ over $\mathbb C$. \end{exercise} \begin{exercise} Prove that every finite group can be embedded inside symmetric group $S_n$ fro some $n$ as well as linear groups $GL_m$ for some $m$. \end{exercise} Hint: Make use of the regular representation.
-This representation is also called ``God given'' representation.
-Later in the course we will see why its so. \begin{exercise} Is the above exercise true if we replace $S_n$ by $A_n$ and $GL_m$ by $SL_m$? \end{exercise}
+\begin{exercise} Prove that every finite group can be embedded inside symmetric group $S_n$, for some $n$ as well as a linear group $\GL_m$ for some $m$. \end{exercise} Hint: Make use of the regular representation.
+This representation is also called ``God-given'' representation.
+Later in the course, we will see why it's so. \begin{exercise} Is the above exercise true if we replace $S_n$ by $A_n$ and $\GL_m$ by $\SL_m$? \end{exercise}

 \begin{exercise} Prove that the cyclic group $\mathbb Z/p\mathbb Z$ has a representation of dimension $p-1$ over $\mathbb Q$. \end{exercise} Hint: Make use of the cyclotomic field extension $\mathbb Q(\zeta_p)$ and consider the map left multiplication by $\zeta_p$.
 This exercise shows that representation theory is deeply connected to the Galois Theory of field extensions.